graphql/graphql-over-http/spec/GraphQLOverHTTP.md

 ## Body

-If the server's response contains a body it SHOULD follow the requirements for [GraphQL response](https://graphql.github.io/graphql-spec/June2018/#sec-Response).
+If the server's response contains a body it MUST follow the requirements for [GraphQL response](https://graphql.github.io/graphql-spec/June2018/#sec-Response).

 Note: For any non-2XX response, the client SHOULD NOT rely on the body to be in GraphQL format since the source of the response may not be the GraphQL server but instead some intermediary such as API gateways, firewalls, etc.